jpace121/dev_contain_templates/README.md

 ## License
 All content is Apache 2.0 unless otherwise noted.

-`./templates/entrypoints/dev_contain_init` binary is generated from source hosted [here](https://github.com/jpace121/dev_contain_init) and is released under the Apache 2.0 License.
+The `./templates/entrypoints/dev_contain_init` binary is compiled from source hosted [here](https://github.com/jpace121/dev_contain_init) and is released under the Apache 2.0 License.

-`templates/scripts/build-ros-from-source.bash` is based on the install instructions from ros.org, which are released under the CC-BY-3.0 License.
+`./templates/scripts/build-ros-from-source.bash` is based on the install instructions from ros.org, which are released under the CC-BY-3.0 License.